berhane/LAP-solvers/README.md

 ![alt text](images/figure-py2.png "Python2 benchmark test")

-If requested via the `--printcost` flag, it will also print the lowest cost predicted by implementation.
-This test ensures that the methods are making accurate assignments.
+If requested via the `--printcost` flag, it will also print the lowest cost predicted by each implementation.
+This test ensures that the methods are making consistent assignments.
 <pre>
 8 x 8 ... cycle
 ('Cycle ', '0 ')